netscaler/netscaler-k8s-ingress-controller/docs/network/staticrouting.md

         add route 10.244.1.0 255.255.255.0 10.106.162.106

-## Automatically configure route on Citrix ADC instance
+## Automatically configure route on the Citrix ADC instance

 In the [citrix-k8s-ingress-controller.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml) file, you can use an argument,`feature-node-watch` to automatically configure route on the associated Citrix ADC instance.